DiNitride/Discord-Self-Bot/README.md

 # Discord-Self-Bot
+# This project is old and outdated, and probably broken in many places.
+I do not recomend you use it.
+It has not been updated in months, nor am I currently maintaining it right now.
+When I have more time, I'll rewrite it.

 A Discord Self bot to do helpful things, by DiNitride#7899.
 A self bot is a bot that runs on your personal account, that is only usable by you, everywhere.
 Use at own risk.